Where do I start?

 - Read through the registration packet to be able to answer questions at your meetings.

 - Youth who have signed up should be invited to fund-raise, learn, do service, and share the message with the parish.
 (Ideas and plans for all of these are in the Team Preparation Manual!)

-- Continue to fund-raise, communicate with parent and the parish or school community about the trip—what you need to raise financially, invitations to pray for the YNIA team.
+- Continue to fund-raise; communicate with parents and the parish or school community about the trip—what you need to raise financially, invitations to pray for the YNIA team, etc.

 - Continue to have regular meetings with youth and parents and give them all necessary paperwork—health consent forms, code of behavior forms, packing list, schedule, and itinerary for the trip.
 Be sure to give deadlines for returning paperwork.